-It’s a Sustainable Tuesday again, y’all, I bet the knowledge geek inside is looking forward to another foray in the world of all things sustainable… So I oblige!
+It’s a Sustainable Tuesday again, y’all, I bet the knowledge geek inside is looking forward to another foray into the world of all things sustainable… So I oblige!

 As I was writing last time about how great it is that wool can be recycled, I came up with today’s subject: how are textiles actually recycled and what challenges are we still facing until it will be possible to turn old into new at the end of the garment’s useful life?